2025 Solar Incentives Guide for Westfield, IN - Tax Credits & Rebates

 • Rebates: Some solar companies will help you claim a rebate, or partial refund of your purchase, for your solar system.
 Counties or states will also sometimes offer limited-time rebates.
 The value of a rebate will usually come off the total price before any tax credits are calculated.

 • Net Metering: Make sure you speak to your Westfield utility company about signing a net metering contract.
-This allows you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing